Mason Marchment Game Preview: Stars vs. Blackhawks

 Marchment Stats vs. the Blackhawks

-- The Blackhawks have conceded 123 goals in total (3.6 per game), which ranks 28th in the NHL in goals allowed.
+- The Blackhawks are 29th in goals allowed, giving up 128 total goals (3.7 per game) in the league.

 |2023-2024 Season